wang-q/tva/docs/reshape.md

 ### 3. Many Variables in Column Names (Regex Extraction)

 Sometimes column names contain multiple pieces of information.
-For example, in the `who.tsv` dataset, columns like `new_sp_m014` encode:
+For example, in the `docs/data/who.tsv` dataset, columns like `new_sp_m014` encode:
 *   `new`: new cases (constant)
 *   `sp`: diagnosis method
 *   `m`: gender (m/f)